Bathroom Installation, Design & Refurbishment Essex

 - Thermostatic – use both hot and cold water to prevent scalding, ideal for mixer showers

 - Monobloc – A single tap that provides both hot and cold water

 Most bathrooms incorporate a shower.
 Some are fitted over the bath (in which case a shower bath is usually fitted).
 Others are fitted in their own enclosure or a shower room.

 Mixer Showers – Mixer showers can be incorporated with bath taps (thermostatic taps) or fitted independently.
 Thermostatic mixer showers mix hot and cold water to reach the desired temperature.
 Thermostats are used to maintain your preferred temperature and prevent accidents in case of the cold water supply pressure drops.
 Some systems allow for a shower pump used to increase water pressure.

 Electric Showers – Electric showers take water from the cold water supply and heat the water instantly to a set temperature.
 The shower pressure will match your mains water supply pressure.
 Electric showers are not ideal for low water pressure areas.

 Digital Thermostatic Showers – Safe showers that maintain temperature well.
 Controlled by a digital remote control so you can switch the water on and off while standing outside the shower.

 The Finishing Touches

-Heating, lighting, mirrors, furniture and storage finish off your bathroom.
+Heating, lighting, mirrors, bathroom furniture and storage finish off your bathroom.
 Heating can be supplied by radiators, heated towel rails or even underfloor heating.
 Lighting is designed to make the bathroom look good while providing for tasks such as shaving.
 You’ll likely want some storage for your towels and cleaning products.
-Again many options available for all, our bathroom fitter will go through them with you.
+Again many options available for all.
+Our bathroom fitter will go through them with you.

-If you want to discuss bathroom design and installation further or would like a free no-obligation quote, please get in touch by using the contact form or phone numbers below
+If you want to know more regarding our bathroom design service and installation further or would like a free no-obligation quote, please get in touch by using the contact form or phone numbers below.